andrew/ultimate-awesome/README.md

 - [awesome-rocketpool](https://github.com/o4b-eth/awesome-rocketpool) - 🚀 A curated list of awesome Rocketpool resources.
 - [awesome-coffee](https://github.com/psanders/awesome-coffee) - Awesome-coffee is a curated list of resources to help people make the most of each day.
 - [awesome-sailfishos](https://github.com/sailfishos-community/awesome-sailfishos) - A curated list of awesome Sailfish OS resources .
-- [awesome-probabilistic-planning](https://github.com/thiagopbueno/awesome-probabilistic-planning) - A curated list of online resources for probabilistic planning: papers, software and research groups around the world!.
 - [awesome-london](https://github.com/tolgaergin/awesome-london) - A curated list of links for UK based contractors.
 - [awesome-xmtp](https://github.com/xmtp/awesome-xmtp) - A curated list of awesome resources and projects built using XMTP.
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.